 Hiking & Camping

 The park includes a wide variety of trails.
-If you're into biking, or even riding horses, you can also do that in the park.
-Read on for the best trails for those activities.
-For a complete list of trails, click here.
+If you’re into biking, or even riding horses, you can also do that in the park.
+Check out a map of the park.

 The newest trails to Hobbs State Park are the Monument Trails.
 Begin at the visitors center and head east on the 2-mile Tunnel Connector Trail.
 The first right is a one-way downhill for mountain bikers called Sawtooth which is 1-mile long.
 Continuing down the Tunnel Connector on the next right is a one-way uphill Return Trail which is 1-mile long for mountain bikers using Sawtooth or the other downhill Timberjack.
 You will then come to the tunnel itself which safely allows riders to pass under Highway 12 (please do not walk or ride across or along Highway 12).
 Then you will come upon another one-way downhill and it meets Sawtooth at the bottom with a return if needed.
 After the tunnel, the East Wolf Den and West Wolf Den, each 2 miles, flow downhill.
 Fun and fast trails that connect to Karst Loop Trail which is 8 miles long.
 Going counter-clockwise, riders will experience a short climb before miles of flowing ridge riding before dropping down to Beaver Lake.
 Riders can then head back up to the East or West Wolf Den Trails and back to the Tunnel Connector or head to the 22-mile Hidden Diversity Trail.